-- 2.36 The profit level is scheme specific and evidence must be provided to justify the profit level proposed where a developer is seeking to reduce affordable housing or infrastructure requirements/contributions.
+- 2.36 Where a developer is seeking to reduce affordable housing or infrastructure requirements/contributions, the profit level used in the viability appraisal should not exceed 15%.
 The profit should be applied to the net sales revenue. - 2.37 Profit levels for affordable housing should reflect significantly lower risk levels, generally accepted to be at 6%.
 Lower levels of return would also be expected for commercial and private rented accommodation.